rabbitmq/rabbitmq-website/site/access-control.md

 This document describes [authentication](#authentication) and [authorisation](#authorisation) features in RabbitMQ.
 Together they allow the operator to control access to the system.

 Different users can be granted access only to specific [virtual hosts](/vhosts.html).
 Their permissions in each virtual hosts also can be limited.

 RabbitMQ supports two major [authentication mechanisms](#mechanisms) as well as several [authentication and authorisation backends](#backends).

-[Password-based](/passwords.html) authentication has a companion guide.
-A closely related topic of [TLS support](/ssl.html) is also covered in a dedicated guide.

-Other topics discussed in this guide include:
+This guide covers a variety of authentication, authorisation and user management topics such as

  * [Access control essentials](#the-basics)
  * [Default virtual host and user](#default-state)
  * [Connectivity limitations](#loopback-users) imposed on the default user
  * How to [manage users and permissions](#user-management) using CLI tools
+ * [Shell escaping](#passwords-and-shell-escaping) of charachters in generated passwords
  * How to [pre-create users](#seeding) and their permissions
  * Troubleshooting of [authentication](#troubleshooting-authn) and [authorisation failures](#troubleshooting-authz)

+[Password-based](/passwords.html) authentication has a companion guide.
+A closely related topic of [TLS support](/ssl.html) is also covered in a dedicated guide.

 ## <a id="terminology-and-definitions" class="anchor" href="#terminology-and-definitions">Terminology and Definitions</a>